 2. Be able to formulate scientific problems in mathematical terms and apply analytical and numerical methods towards its solution

 (1a.
 General education, 2a.
-Think critically and creatively, 2b.
-Conduct research, 3a.
-Continuous learning and personal growth, 3c.
-Stewardship of the natural environment, 3d.
-Civic participation)
+Think critically and creatively, 2c.
+Communicate and report, 3c.
+Stewardship of the natural environment)

 3. Develop skills to design observing projects with research telescopes and projects drawing upon data in the literature and in archives

 (1b.
 Specialized study in an academic field, 2a.
 Think critically and creatively)